jchen31995/Personal-React-Redux-Boilerplate/documentation/project-structure.md

 # Project Structure
-It'll be up in a little bti!
+It'll be up in a little bit!